 How is the Debt Managed?
 Learning from Fiscal Stabilizations

-This paper provides evidence on the behavior of public debt managers during fiscal stabilizations.
-Such episodes provide valuable information on the way debt instruments are chosen because they allow to overcome the problem that policymakers' expectations of interest rates are generally not observable.
-We find that governments increase the share of fixed-rate long-term debt denominated in the domestic currency the higher is the conditional volatility of short-term interest rates, the lower are long-term interest rates, and the stronger is the fall in long-term rates that follows the announcement of the stabilization program.
-By contrast, conventional measures of the relative cost of issuing long-term debt, such as the long-short interest-rate spread, are not significant.
-This evidence suggests that debt managers tend to prefer long to short maturity debt because they are concerned about the risk of refinancing at higher than expected interest rates.
+This paper examines public debt management during episodes of fiscal stabilization when long-term interest rates are generally higher than governments' expectations of future rates.
+We find that governments increase the share of fixed-rate long-term debt denominated in the domestic currency, the higher is the conditional volatility of short-term interest rates, the lower are long-term interest rates, and the stronger is the fall in long-term rates that follows the announcement of the stabilization program.
+This evidence suggests that governments tend to prefer long to short maturity debt because they are concerned about refinancing risk.
 However, when long-term rates are high relative to their expectations, they issue short maturity debt to minimize borrowing costs.

 Suggested Citation: Suggested Citation